 Ultimate Smoky Mountain Bucket List: 20 Smoky Mountain Activities to Experience Before You Die

-When it comes to fun and family-friendly things to do, there is no beating a trip to the Smoky Mountains.
+When it comes to fun and family-friendly things to do in the Smoky Mountains, there is no shortage of opportunities.
 From hiking trails to amusement parks to daring adventures, there is something for everyone found in these hills.

 However, there are a few Smoky Mountain activities that are sure to make your next trip here truly remarkable.
 That is why we have put together the ultimate Smoky Mountain bucket list for you and your family or group to follow so you will have the opportunity to enjoy all of the best things to do in the Smoky Mountains.

 There are over 800 miles of hiking in the Great Smoky Mountains National Park spread out over 150 different trails.
 Meaning, there is a countless number of outdoor adventures you and your family or group can experience when you travel here.